 - a section for 'Proudly Serving… ' in which you list areas and include links to that area.
 These area links might be to important landmarks, the town hall, historical features, something that identifies the area i.e. Westminster Town Hall

-Google, like all platforms, likes people to use their services as much as possible, so be active on your Google My Business account if you want improve local seo results.
+Google, like all platforms, likes people to use their services as much as possible, so be active on your Google Business Profile account if you want improve Local SEO results.

 Post regular posts with offers or events, update photos, makes sure to change opening hours over holidays and reply to reviews and comments.
 Think of it like another social network.

-The more active you are on Google My Business the more likely you will be rewarded by Google with higher rankings or having your details promoted more often.
+The more active you are on GBP the more likely you will be rewarded by Google with higher rankings or having your details promoted more often.

 CITATIONS FOR LOCAL SEO

 Citations are online mentions of your business details – name, address, phone number.
-Citation listing can be in business directories, on websites, on social media platforms, in author profiles on guest blogging posts, in podcast guests listings and so on.
-Anywhere where your business details are set out.
+These listings can be in business directories, on websites, on social media platforms, in author profiles on guest blogging posts, in podcast guest listings and so on.
+Anywhere where your business details are set out in a business listing.

-Citations are a great, and often free, way of how to improve local seo results.
-When completing citation entries remember to always use the EXACT same NAP as on your website and in your Google My Business account.
+Often free they are a great way of to improve Local SEO results.
+When completing entries remember to always use the EXACT same NAP as on your website and in your GBP account.

-Try to ensure that citations links are clickable, and link back to your website.
+Try to ensure that local citation links are clickable, and link back to your website.